sv222/cloud-engineer-interview-questions/README.md

 64. Describe the benefits of Google Cloud Text-to-Speech for converting text into natural-sounding speech.
 65. How does Google Cloud Ingestion support data transfer and integration?
 66. What is Google Cloud Speech-to-Text, and how does it convert spoken language into text?
-67. Explain the use of Google Cloud Data Studio for data visualization and reporting.
+67. Explain the use of Looker Studio (formerly Google Data Studio) for data visualization and reporting.
 68. How do you ensure data privacy and compliance in GCP?
 69. What is Google Cloud Load Balancing, and how does it distribute traffic across instances?
 70. Describe the role of Google Cloud SQL for PostgreSQL for managed relational databases.